oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 allow(_: User, "index", _: Bear);
 ```

 Save the file, reload [localhost:8080][], and you should see every bear again.
-But something else is missing... the `Owner` column is empty!
-When we serialize bear records in the back end, we include each bear's owner's email — a piece of data that comes from our SQLAlchemy-backed `User` model.
+But something else is missing.
+The `Owner` column is empty!
+When we serialize bear records in the back end, we include the email address for each bear's owner — a piece of data that comes from our SQLAlchemy-backed `User` model.
 Access to `User` data is now protected by Oso because `User` is a subclass of the `Base` SQLAlchemy class we registered via `sqlalchemy-oso`'s `register_models()` method.
 Let's add one more blanket `allow()` rule, this time permitting users to view user data at the `index()` endpoint:

 ```polar
 allow(_: User, "index", _: User);